What if you can't?

 Want free shipping your next order at Top Drawer Essentials?
 Just use discount code NDIS at checkout.

 Of course, Top Drawer Essentials has a great range of toys to suit everyone from the beginner to seasoned users, able-bodied or less able-bodied.
 We've got dildos, vibrators (battery, rechargeable and mains powered), masturbators for men, plugs, cockrings, balls and eggs, etc etc. We only stock quality products and of course we ship throughout Australia.
 While you're here, you can also stock up your top drawer with condoms, dams, lubricants and more.
-We've even got bundles, and now offer a referral program!
+We've even got a referral program!

 And of course, Top Drawer Essentials can offer suggestions if you like.
 After all, we are all about safe sex, solo sex, fun sex and better sex.